top of page

 It's an easy and quick way to accumulate travel funds!

-We live in a disposable throw-away society.
-Rarely will I buy something brand new.
-I'll buy secondhand items and save the difference for traveling.
 Certainly you don't have to buy everything used...but I've found items for pennies on the dollar that looked brand new and worked perfectly.
 And often I'll find brand new items that are being discontinued so are discounted to clear them out of inventory.

 Even if you live in the boonies like I do, you'll usually find a nearby thrift store or secondhand shop.
 There are also garage sales, flea markets, estate sales, Goodwill, where you can find some real bargains.
 And I don't just shop for travel necessities at such places.
-I make it a practice to buy anything I need this way.
+I make it a practice to buy just about anything I need this way.

 Use Viator